katiejots/revealation/README.md

 ## To Do

-- Fix PDF rendering - images are not sized correctly yet
 - Improve the capture of CSS animations
 - Capture more than one frame of any included GIFs
 - Capture CSS transitions on fragments (ones like 'grow' and 'shrink')